sappho192/a-pile-of-idea/README.md

 # Introduction
-Archive of random thoughts and ideas on programming, thesis, etc.
+Archive of my random thoughts and ideas on programming, thesis, etc.
 Feel free to comment or advise any idea that you're interested in.

 # Structure